Using Flow Imaging Microscopy to Enhance Particle Analysis of Printer Toner

 The primary disadvantage is that these methods assume that particles are spherical.
 The analysis is limited to count and size, and shapes cannot be distinguished.

-What is Flow Imaging Microscopy?
+Flow Imaging Microscopy

 While volumetric methods are sufficient to calculate particle size, when shape and/or morphological data is needed, a more in-depth analysis is required to truly characterize a particle.